GiacomoValliPhD/openhdemg/docs/about-us/complete-roadmap.md

 **Reach 1**

-- Develop a social media strategy for *openhdemg*, including regular posting, engaging with relevant hashtags, and connecting with HD-EMG researchers and practitioners.
+- Develop a social media strategy for *openhdemg*, including regular posting, engaging with relevant hashtags, and connecting with HDsEMG researchers and practitioners.
 - Share success stories, case studies, and relevant content about *openhdemg* on Twitter to attract a wider audience and increase followers.
-- Actively participate in HD-EMG-related congresses, conferences, and events to network with professionals in the field and promote *openhdemg*.
+- Actively participate in HDsEMG-related congresses, conferences, and events to network with professionals in the field and promote *openhdemg*.

 **Outreach 1**

-- Create comprehensive tutorials and educational resources that cover various aspects of HD-EMG analysis using *openhdemg*.
+- Create comprehensive tutorials and educational resources that cover various aspects of HDsEMG analysis using *openhdemg*.
 - Improve the documentation to provide clear instructions, examples, and explanations of the framework's functionalities.
 - Establish a user support system, such as a forum or mailing list and promote the use of the [*openhdemg* discussion section](https://github.com/GiacomoValliPhD/openhdemg/discussions){:target="_blank"}.